buidler-labs/hashgraph-venin-js/lib.docs/markdown/guides/entities/account.md

 Of course, this also means that you can delete it via the `LiveAccount.deleteEntity({ transferAccountId?: AccountId })`.
 When deleting, you are given the option of providing a `transferAccountId` recipient of the remaining account hbar value.
 If none provided, the operation will default using the `ApiSession`'s wallet account id.

 #### Updating
-On the other hand, if you want to [update elements of your smart contract](https://docs.hedera.com/guides/docs/sdks/cryptocurrency/update-an-account), you can do a `LiveEntity.updateEntity(AccountFeatures)`.
+On the other hand, if you want to [update elements of your account](https://docs.hedera.com/guides/docs/sdks/cryptocurrency/update-an-account), you can do a `LiveEntity.updateEntity(AccountFeatures)`.
 The updated properties follows the same object schema definition as when creating an `Account`, namely, the `AccountFeatures` type defined above.